 The team found that both groups showed a reduction in blood pressure as a result of an increase in expression of genes that produce telomerase – an enzyme linked to reduced blood pressure and mortality.

 “The finding that telomerase gene expression is increased, and that this is associated with a reduction in blood pressure in a high-risk population, suggests that this may be a mechanism by which stress reduction improves cardiovascular health,” said Dr. Schneider.

-This study builds on a 2012 study conducted by Dr. Schneider and colleagues, which found that black Americans with heart disease were at 48% lower risk of all-cause mortality and death from heart attack and stroke over 5 years if they practiced Transcendental Meditation.
+This study builds on a 2012 study conducted by Dr. Schneider and colleagues, which found that black Americans with heart disease were at

 “Transcendental Meditation may reduce heart disease risks for both healthy people and those with diagnosed heart conditions,” he commented.